I hope that most malware hunters are aware of an old way to hide registry values using null bytes in their names.

 Of course, “defensive tools” that use standard or native API functions to view the registry can’t be fooled with this trick.

-Another way to defeat offline registry parsers doing the job on a running machine is to exploit possible differences between the implementation of the registry in a Windows kernel and a third-party implementation.
+Another way to defeat offline registry parsers doing the job on a running machine is to exploit possible differences between the implementations of the registry in a Windows kernel and a third-party parser.

 For example, some third-party offline registry parsers handle names of keys and values with extended ASCII characters incorrectly.
 In the registry, key names and value names are stored using the following encodings: UTF-16LE and Latin-1 (the latter is used when a name can be “compressed” from UTF-16LE characters to single-byte characters).
 Some libraries, however, use a different set: UTF-16LE and Windows-1252.